Fangcheng-Wang/crystmatch/docs/cli.md

         0 1 0 || 0 -1 0
     ```

-    Here, exactly two rows after `orientation relationship:` will be read.
+    Here, exactly two rows after `orientation relationship` will be read.
 Each row specifies a parallelism between two **crystal directions** of the initial and final structures.
 These crystal directions are denoted as [Miller indices](https://en.wikipedia.org/wiki/Miller_index)

     $$
     [hk\ell]=h\mathbf{a}+k\mathbf{b}+\ell\mathbf{c},